dajva/rg.el/README.md

 Variable that controls when case sensitive search is made or not.
 The following values can be set:

+### `rg-hide-command`
+Hide most of command line by default.
+This is enabled by default and can be set to `nil` to show full command line by default.

 | Symbol | Description |
 |-----|--------|
 | `'case-fold-search` | Smart search based on `case-fold-search` setting. |